- This post contains affiliate links. Read more here.

 - Rosemary, sage, and bitter orange have pungent smells, and dogs are less likely to approach them.

-No dog owner wants their outdoor space to be all garden and no dog-play, however, so here are some ways to make the place fun for your pup:
+No dog owner wants their outdoor space to be all work and no play, however, so here are some ways to make the place fun for your pup:

 - Create paths to patrol around your garden beds.